 Whether it’s Phil Mickelson spotted chewing the gum, or Scott McCarron taking capsules to improve his sleep, CBD is a topic that is not unfamiliar to professional golfers, as its reported benefits appear to align well with the ailments that can come from this demanding sport.

 Due to stigma and misinformation regarding this special chemical compound, the use of CBD in the PGA has not been a topic widely shared with the public until recently.
 Not only are people more educated and aware of how CBD works, but high-profile athletes like Tiger Woods have become more open about using CBD to ease anxiety, soothe muscle pain, and improve overall focus and performance.

 With that in mind, it should be known that CBD is not considered a performance-enhancing drug any more than an over-the-counter pain medication.
-As a powerful aid against inflammation, CBD is a legal way to improve your stroke.
+As a powerful aid against inflammation, CBD golf is a legal way to improve your stroke.

-In this article, you’ll learn about what CBD is, how it helps with common ailments both physical and mental, and which products are considered the best CBD for golfers.
+In this article, you’ll learn about what CBD golf is, how it helps with common ailments both physical and mental, and which products are considered the best CBD for golfers.